15 highly specific facts that only civil engineers know

 Civil engineers have a very particular set of skills.
 Skills they have acquired over a very long time in engineering school.
 Skills that make them a nightmare to city planners and architects.
 Here are 15 things only civil engineers know.

-Portland cement, high alumina cement, white cement, sulphate resisting cement.
+Portland cement, high alumina cement, white cement, sulfate-resisting cement.
 The list goes on.
-As civil engineers, we have a pretty good idea of what goes into different cements, how they work, and what we could add to make them perform better.
+As civil engineers, we have a pretty good idea of what goes into different types of cement, how they work, and what we could add to make them perform better.

-14. Technical Names of the Curves on Roads
+2. Technical names of the curves on roads

 As a civil engineer, I probably love concrete a little too much.
 It is gray and mushy, then it soon turns into strong rock.
 If that's not what love looks like, then I don't know what is.
 In all seriousness though, we know how dry concrete is at certain points in its curing cycle.
 We also understand that concrete technically continues to dry and strengthen over its entire lifespan.

-11. Why There are Gaps in the Road on Bridges and in the Track on Railways
+5. Why there are gaps in the road on bridges and in the track on railways

 Civil engineers know that there need to be expansion joints in roadways and railways to allow the metal to expand and contract with temperature.
 If these aren't built into the infrastructure, then the roads and railways can fail or bow.